p4lsec/otsafe/README.md

 - **Data Integration**: For those working on connecting disparate data sources and capabilities, like historians, inventory management systems, detection engines, and playbooks, OTsafe provides a common platform to integrate these sources and create comprehensive views of processes.

+- **Safety Engineering**: Team responsible for the safety engineering of systems can use OTsafe to assist in building safe, reliable procedures and environments.
+This includes FMEA, FTA, and HAZOP analysis.
+These realms are not typically/fully inclusive of cybersecurity-related incidents or mitigations.

 - **Community Development**: Those interested in making a positive impact on safety practices in the industry can use OTsafe as a springboard for their ideas.
 With its open-source nature, OTsafe encourages contributions and collaborations.
 Please note that OTsafe may not be suitable for small teams with limited resources, or in scenarios where a comprehensive safety-oriented solution is not necessary.

+## Components

+The three main elements of OTsafe include:

+- A [core library](#core-library) that establishes common syntax for any industrial component
+- An extensible detection framework which allows teams to test and apply custom detections and responses.
+(Contact me if you want to collaborate on this!
+Need more hardware testing)
+- Implementation automation hub, centered around Jenkins.
+This helps you build, test, and deploy your specific implementation.

 ## Core Library

-The core library of OTsafe is a Python API enabling users to model pertinent components of a cyber-physical process.
+The core library of OTsafe is a Python API, enabling users to model pertinent components of a cyber-physical process.
 It allows real-time sensor readings, emulates noisy sensors, and offers a wide array of features for realistically representing industrial components.

 ## Detections

-Once process telemetry data is ingested, OTsafe enables the building of detections for unsafe conditions.
-Detections are engineered intelligently, often involving process engineers and subject matter experts (SMEs).
-This allows for the detection of anomalous and malicious modifications to the process.
+OTsafe enables the building of detections for unsafe conditions.
+Detections can be built in pure Python or can be codified in YAML files (everything-as-code FTW!).

+Detections can be tested against historic data (PCASs), or via live process telemetry and data via a local network interface.
+As always, be smart about what you connect to your control network.
+Use of a data diode or span port is highly recommended.

 ## Automation capabilities